GoodCartel/Land/README.md

 What is missing from this project:
 - Resetting the vote state after the charity donation has been distributed
 - Various supporting functionality, such a changing vote, withdrawing vote, abstain votes, ...
-- Deploying the contract to some real testnet, verifying the contract in a blockchain scanner (Etherscan)
+- Deploying the contract to some real testnet, verifying the contract in a blockchain scanner (Etherscan).
+A verified contract would have an auto-generated UI to interact with it through Etherscan.

 ## Unit tests